Everest Base Camp Helicopter Tour

 Best Time for Everest Base Camp Helicopter Tour

-Spring and autumn are the go-to seasons for helicopter tours to Everest.
+Spring and autumn are the go-to seasons for the Everest Base Camp Helicopter Tour.
 This corresponds to March, April, and May for spring and September, October, and November for autumn.

 These are the travel seasons in Nepal because the weather remains clear on most days.
 You will get enough opportunities to share a helicopter trip with others.
 Furthermore, the Everest region also attracts plenty of trekkers and climbers during this time, so the ambiance overall is bustling.